eCollect/py-xtdb-datomic/xtdb2/README.md

   *	result ts+json is so-called streaming json, i.e. yields a "stream" of space delimited small jsons, not a json-array of those
   	* so, with limit:1 it returns exactly one dict (not list of one dict) ; with limit:2 it returns space-delimited text of dicts - not json-array
 		*  ''' ["^ ","~:id",1] ["^ ","~:id",12] '''
+  * has explain=bool parameter, returning planned-query, actual data not touched
   * XXX giving wrong/inexisting txkey to after_tx/at_tx may result in waiting-forever
   * XXX needs prodding, with after_tx or at_tx = some known&existing tx_key, e.g. from a submitted transaction or from /status.latest_submitted_tx /status.latest_completed_tx .
 Otherwise, stays on some unpredictable level in the past
 * POST /tx ↔︎ ts+json